Merge Queue Batches

 request that includes the changes from the next three pull requests in the

 queue.
-This draft pull request is then validated by your CI system.
+This batch pull request is then validated by your CI system.
 If all

 checks pass, then the three pull requests included in the batch are deemed